franckdess/ADA-Project/README.md

 Degree distribution per node type-Done
 Is the degree distribution a power law-Done
 Network pagerank-Done
-Extract specific country ego graph-To do
+Extract specific country ego graph-Done
 Centrality measures-To do
-Country communities-To do
+Community extraction-To do
 Communities visualization-To do
+Investigation and discussion of results-To do

 Correlates of evasion-To do
+Fraudulent entities inference-To do

 # What's next for milestone 3